cassandra-hui/GitHub-Workshop/README.md

 ### Day 2: Collaboration and Personal Websites (2.5 hours)
 1. **Recap and Review (15 minutes)**
-   - Quick recap of Day 1.
+   - Quick recap of Day 1
-   - Address any questions or areas needing more explanation.

 2. **Introduction to Collaboration (45 minutes)**
    - Collaborating with pull/push requests.
    - Hands-on activity: Collaborating with another participant and resolving a conflict.